-The requirement of no current access to employer-subsidized coverage does not apply to:
+The requirement of no current access to employer-subsidized coverage does not apply to the following:

-- 1. Children from households with incomes that do not exceed 150 percent of the federal poverty guidelines; - 2.
-Children enrolled in the Children's Health Plan as of September 30, 1992 (the precursor program to MinnesotaCare) who have maintained continuous coverage; and - 3.
-Children who enrolled in the Children's Health Plan during a transition period following the establishment of MinnesotaCare.
+- 1. Children from households with incomes that do not exceed 150 percent of FPG - 2.
+Children enrolled in the Children's Health Plan as of September 30, 1992 (the precursor program to MinnesotaCare) who have maintained continuous coverage - 3.
+Children who enrolled in the Children's Health Plan during a transition period following the establishment of MinnesotaCare